 Cute Polar Bear Rice Krispie Treats make fun party favors for Christmas or any winter-themed or zoo-themed event.
 Each of these sweet winter treats is topped with a white modeling chocolate polar bear.

 Being I'm going to post (or try to post) a new modeling chocolate design every day until I've shown you 12 different decorations, I'm going to keep my editorials short and sweet.
 I'm so busy taking and editing pictures (you'll notice a pattern, here, I used all of my creativity making the figures so each photo looks much the same) that I just don't have the energy to type too much.

-Today, we move onto another pretty basic design that uses, once again, an egg-shaped cookie cutter, and two different sized round cutters and one round pastry tip.
+Today, we move on to another pretty basic design that uses, once again, an egg-shaped cookie cutter, two different-sized round cutters, and one round pastry tip.

 This time I chose to adorn a Rice Krispies treat that is simply frosted with some marshmallow cream.
 This makes quite a sweet treat, but I like them that way.